-In her artistic practice Rebecca also consciously sources deadstock(2) and up-cycled natural silk and family-mill produced linen fabrics, applying her textile designs using plant dyes or embellishing with natural and metal yarns.
-Depictions of the human body, intimacy, mythology and connection to the land are spoken through her work, each textile and sculpture is crafted by hand, each is a unique creative expression.
+In her artistic practice Rebecca also consciously sources deadstock(2) and up-cycled natural silk and family-mill produced linen fabrics, applying her textile designs using batik with plant dyes or embellishing with natural and metal yarns.
+Depictions of the human body, intimacy, mythology and connection to the land are spoken through her work.
+Each textile and sculpture is crafted by hand, each is a unique creative expression.

 Rebecca Bewick graduated with a Bachelor of First-class Honours in Textile Design from Massey University.
 She has studied ceramic building and firing techniques and has exhibited both solo and collaboratively alongside internationally acclaimed textile designers in galleries in New Zealand and Mexico.
 Rebecca comes from a background in social justice, working with a New Zealand Fair Trade Social Enterprise, Trade Aid, advocating for sustainable livelihoods for artisans in Asia, Latin America and Africa and for the preservation of traditional artistry.